 While Clark is correct that the resemblance to teleology is intentional, it is not mere parody.
 Nietzsche uses the contrast of the two explanations to present a seriously intended, anti-teleological, and critical description of reality.
-His suggestion that living things seek to discharge, release, or “let go of” (auslassen) their strength is meant to emphasize the pointlessness, the lack of any accomplishment, implied by such a paradoxical goal.
-To discharge strength is, in effect, to make a goal of goallessness.
+His suggestion that living things seek to discharge or “let go of” (auslassen) their strength is meant to emphasize the pointlessness, the lack of accomplishment, implied by such a paradoxical goal.
+To discharge strength is to make a goal of goallessness.
 Nietzsche sometimes even describes the will to power as sacrificing power.
-The will to power describes a world “without goal, unless the joy of the circle is itself a goal” (WP 1067) where, in the “perishing and a falling of leaves...life sacrifices itself—for power” (Z II: 12, “On Self-Overcoming”).
+It characterizes a world “without goal, unless the joy of the circle is itself a goal” (WP 1067) where, in the “perishing and a falling of leaves...life sacrifices itself—for power” (Z II: 12, “On Self-Overcoming”).
 Just as the anti-teleological principle of natural selection produces the appearance of an accomplished goal—design, purposiveness, adaptedness for survival—so the will to power has the accidental consequence of survival, dominance, or an increase in strength.

 Carefully interpreted in a way consistent with Nietzsche’s naturalist commitments, this supposed telos is not a distinct goal at all: it is conceptually true that every action is a discharge (an exercise and expenditure) of strength.
 It is not an explanation of activity, since it is not a goal that any act can fail to achieve.
-It is not meant to be explanatory, but corrective: a description of life that does not integrate false causes.
+It is not meant to be explanatory, but corrective: a description that does not integrate false causes.
 Consequently, the claim that a living thing seeks in its actions to vent its strength means that it seeks in its actions to act, in its exercises of power, to exercise its power.
-The point is ontological: it is characteristic of reality that actions do not “seek” at all, that they are for their own sake and fundamentally purposeless.
+The point is ontological: it is characteristic of reality that actions do not “seek” at all; they are for their own sake and fundamentally purposeless.

-So, if Nietzsche is committed to rejecting teleology as metaphysics, we have strong reason to doubt all interpretations that treat the will to power as a purpose or goal that causes actions.
-There are many forms of the teleological reading; however, I will focus on Bernard Reginster’s interpretation, since it is the most sophisticated, original, and convincing version in the recent literature.
-Reginster’s interpretation is superior to many, because it attempts to solve a serious problem posed by the teleological reading, namely: how can the teleological reading account for Nietzsche’s frequent suggestions that the will to power includes pleasure in struggle and resistance, in obstacles to the apparent teleological aim of power, as well as in the overcoming of obstacles and achievement of power?
+If Nietzsche is committed to rejecting teleology as metaphysics, then we have good reason to doubt all interpretations that treat the will to power as a purpose or goal that causes actions.
+There are many forms of the teleological reading; however, I will focus on Bernard Reginster’s interpretation, the most sophisticated, original, and convincing version in the recent literature.
+Reginster’s interpretation is superior to many, because it attempts to solve a serious problem posed by the teleological reading, namely: how can the teleological reading account for Nietzsche’s frequent suggestion that the will to power includes pleasure in struggle and resistance, in obstacles to the apparent teleological aim of power, as well as in the overcoming of obstacles and achievement of power?

 Reginster resolves this tension by arguing that the will to power is not a simple desire for growth or creation, but a tendency based in a desire for the specific activity of overcoming a resistance.
 Consequently, the will to power includes a desire to engage resistances as a means to that end.
 Because it is a tendency toward the activity of overcoming rather than toward the achieved state of having overcome an obstacle, the will to power seeks out sources of resistance, even when none are present.
-This interpretation has the added benefit of explaining the progressive nature of the will to power toward ever-greater levels of achievement; once an obstacle is overcome, the need for the activity of overcoming motivates the search for greater resistances.
+This interpretation has the added benefit of explaining the progressive nature of the will to power toward ever-greater levels of achievement; once an obstacle is overcome, the need for the activity of overcoming motivates the search for additional and greater resistances.